 See more: Pixel 4 and 4 XL review

-The best, unlocked Pixel 4 deals available right now are from Amazon and eBay.
-There aren’t any hoops to jump through so you can bring the phone to your carrier of choice.
+The best, unlocked Pixel 4 deals available right now are from B&H and Amazon.
+There aren’t any hoops to jump through so that you can bring the phone to your carrier of choice.

 Stepping back half of a generation, the Google Pixel 3a and 3a XL still make excellent choices for mid-range devices.
 They step down to a Snapdragon 670 processor but retain many top features such as Google’s powerful camera and integrated Google Assistant.

 You might miss features like wireless charging and a water resistance rating, but there are plenty of tradeoffs that are worth the money.
-The Pixel 3a and 3a XL use Google’s powerful 12MP camera and both phones even have headphone jacks.
+For example, the Pixel 3a and 3a XL use Google’s powerful 12MP camera, and both phones even have headphone jacks.

 See also: The best Google Pixel 3a cases

-While Google has ended sales of the Pixel 3 and 3 XL, you can still pick them up at good prices from other retailers.
+While Google has ended Pixel 3 and 3 XL sales, you can still pick them up at reasonable prices from other retailers.
 The Pixel 3 family comes with a Snapdragon 845 processor onboard and dual front cameras for great selfies.